-printed [build cost, speed, power, or health]: The value of the build cost, speed, power, or health as displayed on the top card of a units stack.
+printed [build cost, speed, power, or health]: The value of the build cost, speed, power, or health as displayed on the top card of a unit's stack.
 The printed build cost of a non-unit card is the value of the build cost printed on the card.
-When referencing a card's printed cost, ignore any bonuses granted to the card and instead refer to the value printed on the card.
+When referencing a card's printed for, ignore for, bounded to the card and instead refer to the value printed on the card.

-rarity symbol: A symbol that tells you whether a card is common (\bullet) , uncommon (\star) , or rare (\star) .
+rarity symbol: A symbol that tells you whether a card is common (), uncommon (), or rare ().
 Promotional cards have a (P) and are considered ultra rare.
 Subordinate cards have a (S) and are considered ultra common.